holly-hacker/BulletForceHaxV3/docs/src/index.md

 # Introduction

-This book holds documentation for [Photon (PUN)][pun], [Bullet Force][bfweb]'s internals and [BulletForceHaxV3][bfhaxv3] (a cheat for Bullet Force).
+This book holds documentation for [Photon/PUN][pun], [Bullet Force][bfweb]'s internals and [BulletForceHaxV3][bfhaxv3], a cheat for Bullet Force.

 Bullet Force is a multiplayer first-person shooter game published by [Blayze Games][blayze].
-It has been released for [web][bfweb] and mobile (both [Android][bfandroid] and [iOS][bfios]), with a [native PC port][bfsteam] coming to Steam in the near future.
+It has released for [web][bfweb], [Android][bfandroid] and [iOS][bfios]), with a [native PC port][bfsteam] coming to Steam in the near future.

 ## Why BulletForceHax?

-Bullet Force uses [Photon Unity Networking (PUN)][pun] for networking, meaning that most of the networking logic is not implemented by the Bullet Force developers but part of a pre-made package.
+Bullet Force uses [Photon Unity Networking, or PUN][pun], for networking, meaning that most of the networking logic isn't implemented by the Bullet Force developers but part of a pre-made package.
 PUN is also client-authoritive in many aspects, requiring specific hooks/plugins by the game developer to add additional security measures instead of being secure by default.

+The game's name is BulletForce.

-Additionally, Bullet Force targets Unity's WebGL platform which means tradtional hacking techniques (such as code injection and memory manipulation) are less trivial.
-It allows for experimenting with different approaches as there is no single way that is clearly better than the rest.
+Additionally, Bullet Force targets Unity's WebGL platform which means traditional hacking techniques such as code injection and memory manipulation are less trivial.
+It allows for experimenting with different approaches as there is no single way that's clearly better than the rest.

-These factors mean that Bullet Force is a fun target to reverse engineer and write tooling for.
-It is unlike games that cheats are traditionally written for (like Assault Cube or Counter-Strike 2) where the same techniques carry over between games, and to my knowledge had not seen any open source cheats until the original release of [BulletForceHax][bfhaxv1].
+These factors make Bullet Force a fun target to reverse engineer and write tooling for.
+It's unlike games that cheats are traditionally written for like Assault Cube or Counter-Strike 2 where the same techniques carry over between games, and to the author's knowledge had not seen any open source cheats until the original release of [BulletForceHax][bfhaxv1].

-[BulletForceHax][bfhaxv1] has since been succeeded by [BulletForceHaxV2][bfhaxv2] and then later by [BulletForceHaxV3][bfhaxv3], which is where my current focus lies.
-This book will not cover old iterations of BulletForceHax and you should not expect any further development or support for them.
+[BulletForceHaxV2][bfhaxv2] as since succeeded [BulletForceHax][bfhaxv1], and later [BulletForceHaxV3][bfhaxv3] as succeeded it, which is where current focus lies.
+This book won't cover old iterations of BulletForceHax and you shouldn't expect any further development or support for them.

 [pun]: https://www.photonengine.com/pun
 [blayze]: https://blayzegames.com/